-Quality Counts for Kids is working with the State Agencies Interdepartmental Early Learning and Development Team, an entity created by the Maine Department of Education and Health and Human Services commissioners, on a project aimed to improve the rates of developmental services children receive ages birth to three to ensure that interventions for help happen early.
-The project, called the Developmental Systems Integration Project, involves partners from the medical community, Early Head Start, Public Health Nursing, Maine Families and Child Development Services who are striving to increase developmental screening rates for Maine’s youngest children to identify needs before the age of 3 to optimize growth, development and learning.
+Quality Counts for Kids is working with the State Agencies Interdepartmental Early Learning and Development Team, an entity created by the Maine Department of Education and Health and Human Services commissioners, on the Developmental Systems Integration Project.
+DSI aims to improve the rates of developmental services children receive from age birth to three, to ensure that interventions for help happen early.
+DSI involves partners from the medical community, Early Head Start, Public Health Nursing, Maine Families and Child Development Services who are striving to increase developmental screening rates for Maine’s youngest children.
+Identifying needs before the age of 3 optimizes growth, development and learning.
 DSI page.

 Snuggle ME Webinars

 We are having a community conversation on how to improve care and coordination for infants and families affected by perinatal substance use.
-They are 2nd Wed of the month from 12-1 through this summer.
+Webinars are held on the 2nd Wed of each month from 12-1 through this summer.
 Register for the Snuggle ME Webinars.

 Directions for Practices on how to print Child Health Immunization Quality Metrics from ImmPact.
 Click here.

-National Reports on Child Health: Robert Wood Johnson Foundation from the "Commission to Build a Healthier America" and the Dartmouth Atlas Report.
+Robert Wood Johnson Foundation and the Dartmouth Atlas Report.

 Time to Act Investing in Children and Communities- Executive Summary